-In the picture above, there are several nodes running on top of the docker container.
-Furthermore, a command has been executed to stop one of the nodes in the docker container i.e., peer0 in organization1.
+In the picture above, it can be seen that there are several nodes running on top of the docker container.
+Furthermore, a command has been executed to stop one of the nodes in the docker container i.e. peer0 in organization1.
 After stopping the peer, the blockchain operation will be called.
 The operation that is run on the test is the operation to get all data on the ledger and the result is that the system continues to run well.
-Since the system can run even if one of the peers dies, the system satisfies the availability point for the non-functional requirements.
+Since the system is capable of running even if one of the peers dies, the system satisfies the availability point for the non-functional requirements.